 Diamond Butte Lookout

 Diamond Butte cabin is an active fire lookout on the Gallatin – Custer National Forest.
 In the summer it is used to spot fires, but September — May, you can rent it out.
 It is way out there in eastern Montana, about an hour’s drive from Ashland.

 There is a twin bed and a double futon.
 It’s possible to request a cot from the Forest Service to sleep more people, but it’s a tiny space — so you wouldn’t be able to move around much with a cot in there.

 There isn’t water or electricity and nowhere nearby to gather water, so bring your own.
 The cabin has a propane cook stove with oven, propane lights, propane heater, and a few cooking and eating utensils (as always, I suggest bringing anything you will really want, like a sharp knife.)
 There is also a table and chair.

 The parking area and the vault toilet are 200 yards down a steep slope from the lookout.
-You should be able to reach the parking area year round unless there is a big or drifting snow.
+You should be able to reach the parking area year-round unless there is big or drifting snow.
 A wagon in the basement may be used for getting your stuff up to the lookout.

 Hut-to-Hut Skiing in Montana

 We don’t really have a hut-to-hut system in Montana like the 10th Mountain Division system in Colorado, but with a little creativity, you can string together some Forest Service cabins to create something similar.
 You could also mountain bike or hike these routes.

 Mystic Lake Cabin and Trail Creek Cabin